lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Algorithm Identifiers {#sec-alg-ids}

-This table summarizes the list of Composite ML-KEM algorithms and lists the OID, two component algorithms, and the combiner function.
+This table summarizes the list of Composite ML-KEM algorithms and lists the OID, two component algorithms, and the KDF to be used within combiner function.
+Domain separator values are defined below in {{sec-domsep-values}}.

-EDNOTE: The OID referenced are TBD and MUST be used only for prototyping and replaced with the final IANA-assigned OIDs.

-TODO: OIDs to be replaced by IANA.
+EDNOTE: these are prototyping OIDs to be replaced by IANA.

 &lt;CompKEM&gt;.1 is equal to 2.16.840.1.114027.80.5.2.1

+## Composite-ML-KEM Algorithm Identifiers

 | Composite ML-KEM Algorithm         | OID                  | First Algorithm | Second Algorithm     | KDF      |
 |---------                           | -----------------    | ----------      | ----------           | -------- |